 "In any case, I don't recall seeing any truly discernable configuration, just a small, glowing, slight lozenge-shaped blob light ---a single blob.
 We only saw one object, not several as some witnesses later reported.
 At the time, we were convinced that it was a 'Jap' reconnaissance plane, and that L.A. might be due for a major air-raid in the near future.
 Remember, this was less than three months after Pearl Harbor.
 But that of course never happened.
 Later on, we all expected 'them,' that is, the Military, to tell us what was really up there after the war.
 But that never happened, either."

-My dad got up that night when the sirens went off to do his air raid warden stuff and eventually practically everybody on our block was outside to see what was going on.
+My dad got up that night when the sirens went off quickly donning all of his air raid warden stuff while running outside still putting it on with me following in his footsteps doing all my Junior Air Raid Warden stuff right behind him --- although at that point in time I was yet to have ordered or received my official air raid warden kit.
+In a very short time, if not before us, right with us, practically everybody on the block was outside to see what was going on.
 Littleton was quite right about the object heading inland a couple of miles south of him over Redondo Beach.
 After apparently skirting some distance off the surfline from somewhere around El Segundo to Hermosa Beach, for unknown reasons just as it passed south of the Edison electric generating plant in Redondo, rather than continue south around or past Palos Verdes peninsula, it turned diagonally inland headed in a south southeast direction.
 See PART III.
 Later reports stated the object had been flying at an altitude between 8,000 to 12,000 feet, and if such was the case, with all the searchlights trained on it you would have thought at that altitude we could easily see it coming, but we couldn't.
 True, from our vantage point on Lucia Street, because of the low hills rising up just across Torrance Boulevard at the end of the street, our view of the steam plant was blocked.
 However, the craft must have been slowly dropping altitude ever since it left Baldwin Hills to El Segundo because when it came over us, the object, whatever it was, was not that high off the ground.
 It was a huge giant thing that loomed up over the hills looking so big that when it crossed above our heads you couldn't see the sides, only the bottom --- and it took forever for the thing to finish passing over.
 When it crossed over our house, because it was so low, my dad actually thought it was coming in for a landing.
 In those days a few miles southeast of us was the Lomita air strip along with the remnants of a dry lake and my dad thought that was where it was headed --- as if maybe the craft had been damaged or something.
 When he was assured there was no longer any imminent danger my dad and a few neighbors, some armed with rifles and shotguns, hopped into a couple of cars with some of the men standing on the running boards, and took off down old Sepulveda chasing after it.
 It continued south southeast, gaining both speed and altitude.
 Not landing like they thought and not being able to keep up the men turned back.
 The object eventually crossed somewhere between Palos Verdes on the west and Signal Hill on the east coming out over Long Beach heading south along the California coast toward Huntington Beach --- although at a much, much higher altitude than when it went over Lucia Street.
 Where it ended up nobody knows.
 Or do they?

 Even though the object basically came straight on and crossed directly over the top of us, being out of the range of the searchlights it's actual shape was hard to discern against the upper night sky.
 My dad, who in 1929 had actually watched the Graf Zeppelin land in Los Angeles at Mines Field (now LAX and about eight miles north of Redondo Beach) and even walked along side and under the giant airship, often said the object that passed over us that night was as big, if not bigger, than a Zeppelin.
 Some of what I remember about the thing besides its size, although it was huge, as I have grown older I am not totally sure how close it was to the actual size of the Graf Zeppelin in length at 776 feet as my dad's enthusiasm suggested.
 Littleton, however, and a highly competent fellow collaborator and editor of the UFO Chronicles, Frank Warren, using what seems to be sort of triangulation, have estimated the object's size as even larger.
 Using the black and white photograph near the top of the page as a starting base they conclude: